oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_instances_container_instance_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>A filter to return only resources whose lifecycleState matches the given lifecycleState.</div>
+                                            <div>A filter to only return resources that match the given lifecycle state.</div>
                                                         </td>
             </tr>
                                 <tr>